-The Application supporting corporate documentation, are submitted individually and are offered the Award Agreement.
+The Application supporting corporate documentation, are submitted individually only by those Applicants who have passed complete evaluation of the Full Application in 2nd stage and are offered the Award Agreement.
 In case the necessary documentation is not submitted within the required deadline, the Applicant will not be financed.